joshnatis/shell-skriptz/README.md

 * The rich man's ctrl-f -- you'll now be able to search for instances of a string in files in your directory.
 This was inspired by the workflow of [Andreas Kling](https://www.youtube.com/channel/UC3ts8coMP645hZw9JSD3pqQ) in his SerenityOS videos.
 * Why is it called `fishme`?
 Hey Siri, fish me an explanation for this question.

+### nuke
+<pre>nuke   #recursively removes all instances of .DS_Store in a directory</pre>
+* Fuck .DS_Store, all my homies hate .DS_Store

+### repl
+<pre>repl c++   #starts a read-eval-print loop for c++ (also available: c, c++, java)</pre>
+* Sometimes you just want to test out a certain facet of a language.
+A read-eval-print loop lets you do that without the hassle of boilerplate code and without having to repeatedly recompile.
+* The script is really just compiling your program and displaying the result every time you press enter, but the way it's set up makes it function like a repl environment.
+The compile time is near instantaneous after the first instruction you enter because of cache, so that's not an issue.

 ### gack
 <pre>gack notes.ms  # generates a notes.pdf</pre>
 * This one's for all you `groff`ers out there.
 If you write a document with `groff` (ms macros), calling this command on it will generate a PDF file with the same name.